Call us Toll free: 866-FILL-JAR

 Where can I find Prop 65 information about TruScent fragrance oils?

 More recently, we began the process of adding a field to the chart on our fragrance description page that addresses whether of not the formulation contains a compound that requires a Prop 65 warning so that you don’t need to digest the SDS, IFRA documents to locate that status.
 Since our desire is for our fragrances to the phthalate free and free of Prop 65 flags, most of our fragrances do not require those warnings.
 However, there are actually many natural sources of some of these Prop 65 compounds.
 You’ll find that the majority of sources for our oils are identified as “natural indirect source”.
 This means that there is a compound present, but the source of that compound is from a natural ingredient.
 Myrcene is just one example.
-It is found in Peppermint essential oils, but it must still be identified as a Prop 65 compound.
-So, all of the fragrances that contain essential oil of peppermint get a Prop 65.
+It is found in Peppermint essential oils, but it is identified as a Prop 65 compound.
+So, all of the fragrances that contain essential oil of peppermint could get a Prop 65, depending on how the manufacturer has determined how they provide statements.

-Below is a list of common Prop 65 Compounds used in fragrance formulations and the natural sources of those compounds.
+Below is a list of common Prop 65 Compounds found in natural components of many fragrances and the natural sources of those compounds.
+To be clear, the substance(s) listed below are present in the

 Methylene Eugenol